LukasK13/ESBO-ETC/docs/source/configuration/target.rst

 FileTarget
 ----------
-Create a target from a file containing the spectral flux densities of the target.
+Create a target from a file containing the spectral flux densities or, in case of an extended source, the spectral radiance of the target.

 .. code-block:: xml